NayanDZ/API/README.md

 ## Web Services

 - A web service is software composed of standardized XML messaging system.
+- SOAP: We have to send WSDL which is in XML format.
-- The benefit of web services are since all of its communication is in XML, they are not restricted to any operating system or programming languages
+- The benefit of web services are since all of its communication is in XML.
+- Not restricted to any operating system or programming languages.

 - Web services are built on top of open standards such as XML, Java, HTTP, TCP/IP.

 ## REST vs SOAP